siegeon/magic.lambda.scheduler/README.md

 the same job will never execute on two different threads simultaneously.
 Have this in mind as you create your tasks, since the repetition interval is not the time between two consecutive _starts_ of jobs, it becomes the time from when your job is _done_ executing, and until it starts executing _again_.
-This is by design, to prevent the same task to execute simultaneously on multiple threads, which is highly unlikely what you would want.
+This is by design, to prevent the same task from executing simultaneously on multiple threads, which is highly unlikely what you would want from a task scheduler.

 All access to the internal task list is synchronized with a `ReaderWriterLockSlim`, allowing multiple readers entrance at the same time, but only one writer, making the scheduler highly optimized for having many repeated tasks,